 With a tip from a friend, I went out searching for a remote set of petroglyphs in the backcountry wilderness of Joshua Tree National Park in early 2020.
 I had a few clues in my search.
 I was looking for petroglyphs that were near an old campsite and hidden on the backside of a large boulder.
 That’s not a lot to go on in the vast wilderness of Joshua Tree, but I had a couple of other hints as well.

 After a decent hike over hill and dale, I arrived at a nameless rocky canyon and began a more careful search.
 I bushwhacked through a few canyons before I found the old campsite.
 It was only a fire ring with some firewood stacked next to it.
 There was a surprise waiting, though.

 Hidden in an alcove next to the camp, I found two glass jugs, a couple of old tin cans, and a grill.
 Campers must have left them behind many years ago.
 I left them in place for the next explorer to discover, as you should too.

 Not far from the campsite are the petroglyphs.
-Unusual in design in that they are two lines of dots that cross each other.
+They are unusual in design in that they are two lines of dots crossing each other.
 The dots form a sword or an inverted cross.
 Either way, their meaning is lost to time.
-Some suggest that the cross pattern points the way to a nearby natual water cache that is hidden in the rocks.
+Some suggest that the cross pattern points the way to a nearby natural water cache that is hidden in the rocks.
 That is possible.

-In a high alcove just above the petroglyphs are a panel of faint pictographs.
+In a high alcove just above the petroglyphs is a panel of faint pictographs.
 They were too high for me to get to.
 I got the best photos I could from a distance.
-I’m not sure if the Serrano, who possibly created them, climbed up the rock face or built some sort of ladder.
+I’m unsure if the Serrano, who possibly created them, climbed up the rock face or built a ladder.

 Overall, it was a wonderful day hike in the backcountry.